GEK Terna Real Estate Construction : PURCHASE OF TREASURY SHARES | MarketScreener

-GEK TERNA S.A. informs the Investors that, in compliance with Regulation (EU) No 596/2014 of the European Parliament, the Commission Delegated Regulation (EU) 2016/1052and according to article 49 of Law 4548/2018, as amended and currently in force, as well as by virtue of the Decision of the Regular General Assembly of its Shareholders dated 27.06.2018 and the Decision of the Board of Directors dated 27.06.2018, proceeded on November 21, 2019 through the member of the A.S.E.
-BETA Securities, with the purchase of 4,929 GEK TERNA's shares at an average price of 6.9089 euros per share and at a total transaction value of 34,053.81 euros.
+GEK TERNA S.A. informs the Investors that, in compliance with Regulation (EU) No 596/2014 of the European Parliament, the Commission Delegated Regulation (EU) 2016/1052 and according to article 49 of Law 4548/2018, as amended and currently in force, as well as by virtue of the Decision of the Regular General Assembly of its Shareholders dated 27.06.2018 and the Decision of the Board of Directors dated 27.06.2018, proceeded on November 28, 2019 through the member of the A.S.E.
+BETA Securities, with the purchase of 6,000 GEK TERNA's shares at an average price of 7.07 euros per share and at a total transaction value of 42,420.00 euros.

 Disclaimer